 Inbound marketing as a methodology only works as well as the content that you have to support it.

 If you’ve taken the time to research your audience, then you should have a good hunch of what would be valuable to them.

-Here are some examples to get your inspiration going:
+Here are some examples to get your content marketing going through inspiration:

 - Providing real estate services?
 Give them a free buyer’s (or seller’s) guide

 - Selling professional IT services?
 Let them see an infographic on the money your services can save them

 - Own an ice cream company?
 Let them download a coupon for a free cone

 The golden rule of inbound marketing strategy is that you have to have something of value that your audience is willing to trade their information for.

 In my estimation, marketing outbound and inbound are the only one-two punch of marketing that has a consistent track record of success.

 Inbound strategy always should come before your outbound strategy.
 This is contrary to the “old-fashioned” way marketing and sales worked, where it was merely a matter of calling and pestering enough people to purchase your product or service.